peopleanalyst

 Employee Retentionoutcome metric

-The organization's ability to keep its productive employees, reflected in reduced voluntary turnover, particularly turnover driven by below-market pay or lack of advancement opportunity.
+The organization's ability to keep its productive employees, reflected in reduced voluntary turnover, particularly turnover driven by below-market pay or lack of growth opportunity.

 Workforce Productivityoutcome metric

-The output, efficiency, and quality of work produced by employees, which the book argues rises when pay is performance-based, fair, and well-communicated and when advancement opportunities exist.
+The output, efficiency, and quality of work produced by employees, which improves when pay is fair, performance-linked, and incentives are well designed, and degrades under demotivating or unfair pay systems.

 How they connect

-• pay for performance predicts employee engagement motivation
+• pay for performance linkage predicts employee motivation engagement

 • perceived pay fairness predicts employee retention